Isaac Vickery

 I was still working remotely when I first came here.
 But you can only go so far when you’re working for a company so far away.
 It quickly gets to a point where you want the next challenge.

 I had a friend from France who worked for SEB in Vilnius, and we spoke a bit about the company.
 He said that he quite enjoyed the work, the culture, and everything about it.
 So I thought, “Well, why not?
 I’ll apply”.
-I looked into the positions available and went through the application process.
-I ended up speaking to the manager and told them about my background.
-I perhaps wasn’t the most technically qualified person for that particular position, but I explained my approach to work: if you put something in front of me, I’m not going to push it to the side.
-I’m going to learn it and make something out of it.
+After exploring the available positions, I went through the application process and eventually spoke with the manager, sharing my background.
+While I may not have been the most technically qualified candidate for that specific role, I conveyed my work philosophy: if a task is placed in front of me, I won’t set it aside—I’ll learn it and turn it into something valuable.

 Tell us about your role at SEB.
 What does your day look like?